kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 The workload then should consider the `X-Envoy-External-Address` IP address as the client IP.

-5. You can also apply the `AuthorizationPolicy` for the Istio gateway to secure workload access by the IP address.
+5. You can also apply the `AuthorizationPolicy` to the Istio gateway in order to secure workload access by the IP address.
 To do so, run:

 ```bash
 cat <<EOF | kubectl apply -f -